bboynam99/Lenda/README.md

-# For of Aave protocol interface :ghost:
+# Fork of Aave protocol interface :ghost:

 An open source interface for the decentralized liquidity protocol Aave